The flu, or influenza, is a viral infection. It occurs in your respiratory (breathing) area, and affects your throat, lungs, and nose.

 There are a lot of myths surrounding the flu.
 A myth is something that a group of people has come to believe is true, but it is not.
 For example, some people think that the flu is the same thing as the stomach flu.
 This is a myth.
 The stomach flu, or stomach virus, is a different infection.
 It is caused by other viruses or problems, such as norovirus or food poisoning.

 A lot of people also question the flu vaccine.
 The Centers for Disease Control and Prevention (CDC) puts out influenza vaccine recommendations every year.
 Except for rare cases, the CDC states that everyone over the age of 6 months should get the annual flu vaccine.
-Flu shots are given by injection with a needle.
-The CDC does not recommend the nasal spray (LAIV4) by the American Academy of Family Physicians.
+Flu shots are given by injection with a needle, and are recommended over the nasal spray (LAIV4) by the American Academy of Family Physicians.
 However, your doctor may recommend LAIV4 for you, based on your medical circumstances.

 Read on to learn the truth about more flu myths.

 Myth #1: The flu is the same thing as a cold and it is harmless.

 It is common to confuse the flu with a cold.
 Both have similar symptoms and often are treated with similar methods.
 However, colds are mild and last longer.
 The flu usually occurs suddenly and lasts 2 to 3 days.
 The flu also is contagious and can be dangerous.

 - chills and sweats